Judeadeniji/JASS-FOSS/README.md

-Jass - Just another Sloppy StyleScript
+Jass - Just another Sassy StyleScript

-# Jass - Just another Sloppy StyleScript
+# Jass - Just another Sassy StyleScript

 Jass is a FOSS CSS preprocessor written in JavaScript.
 It allows users to write CSS like JavaScript objects, and provides a number of features to make styling more convenient and efficient.